-Our expertise in customs, veterinary checks, the WTO, free trade agreements, tariff rate quotas (including their administration) is established in history reaching back to 1895 when the first imports of frozen meat came from Australia, New Zealand and South America.
+Our expertise in customs, veterinary checks, the World Trade Organisation, free trade agreements, tariff rate quotas (including their administration) is established in our history which reaches back to 1895 when the first imports of frozen meat came from Australia, New Zealand and South America.

-Nowadays trade is both chilled and frozen from both the EU and further afield.
-IMTA is a UK Trade Association but, our members have expertise in international trade, importing and exporting to several continents around the world, however the EU market is also an integral aspect of many of our members business both on import and export.
+Nowadays trade is in both chilled and frozen products from both the EU and further afield.
+IMTA is a UK Trade Association but, our members have expertise in international trade, importing and exporting to several continents around the world.
+However the EU market is also an integral aspect of many of our members' businesses both on import and export.

 We represent importers and exporters of beef, lamb, pork and poultrymeat.
 Associate members bring expertise from across the supply chain from shipping and insurance to cold storage and logistics.

-IMTA is an active member of UECBV (The European Meat & Livestock Trades Union) as well as an associate member of the Global Meat Alliance.
+IMTA is a member of UECBV (The European Meat & Livestock Trades Union) as well as an associate member of the Global Meat Alliance.